kamelbendi/bank-management-system/README.md

 • This system has Ability to create different types of accounts, transfers, interest rate for the investements account and different implementations of the OOP functionalities in the Back end of the system.

-in the following pdf file, I have added ever single detail about my project, the different functions used and the architechture of the OOP that was implemented.
+in the following pdf file, I have added details about my project, the different functions used and the architechture of the OOP that was implemented.

 [CP Project Report.pdf](https://github.com/kamelbendi/Bank-Management-System-Cplusplus-QT-OOP-concepts/files/8984111/CP.Project.Report.pdf)